OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 WIP

-# 4. Limitations, Ethics, & Future Updates
+# 4. Limitations, Ethics, Economy & Future Updates

 ### An important sidenote about responses

-ChatGPT by default is not supposed to have deterministic responses.
-This means that asking the same question twice will likely not result in the same response.
-This is because ChatGPT is a statistical model.
-Its responses are "limited" by the data it was trained on, which stopped in September 2021.
+ChatGPT doesn't always give the same answer to the same question.
+It's based on statistics, so its answers might vary.
+Remember, it's using information up to September 2021, so it's good to double-check the answers.
 You can "Trust, but verify" the responses.

 ### Beware of AI Hallucinations

 What is AI hallucination?
 It is when the AI thinks something is right, but it is wrong.
 This can be dangerous for users who rely on ChatGPT.
 You have to double-check and keep a critical eye on the response.

-> If you find an answer is unrelated, please provide that feedback by using the "Thumbs Down" button
+> If you find an answer is unrelated, please provide that feedback by using the "Thumbs Down" button.

 ### ChatGPT & Math